Go to the table of contents.

 \nnn character whose ASCII code is octal nnn.

-\[ Begin sequence of non-printing characters.
+\[ Begin sequence of non-printing characters like terminal control sequences for example colors

 \] End sequence